AsBuiltReport/AsBuiltReport.VMware.UAG/README.md

 ### :closed_lock_with_key: Required Privileges

 * To generate a VMware UAG report, a user account with the Admin role or higher on the UAG is required.
-(Required Admin rights to use the AppVol APIs)
+(Required Admin rights to use the UAG APIs)

 ## :package: Module Installation